 - Your credit score can be damaged by something as straightforward as an old address or bank account showing on your report.
 By checking your credit score regularly and making sure all your details are up to date, you could improve your chances of accessing credit.
 You can check your credit report with the three main credit reference agencies in the UK (Experian, Equifax and TransUnion).
-You can also check your credit report for free (for life) with our partner, CredAbility.
+You can also check your credit report for free (for life) with our member-only platform, CredAbility.

 - Limit your credit applications because every time you apply for credit card it will show up on your credit report.
 Multiple credit applications made in a short space of time could damage your credit score and mean you’re less likely to be accepted for the product you’re hoping for.

 - Use eligibility checkers before applying for credit, then you can see if you’re likely to be accepted.
 This avoids leaving ‘hard footprints’ on your credit report for lenders to see, as it only performs a soft search.
 While this won’t actively improve your credit score, it will stop it from being damaged by multiple credit applications.

 How to apply for a personal loan with a guarantor

 Follow these four steps to apply for a loan with a guarantor:

 1. You need to find someone to formally act as your guarantor for the credit.
 This means they must agree to take over your repayments if you are no longer able – or willing – to make them.
 You’ll need a guarantor with a good credit history, otherwise you risk not being accepted for the loan.